tylervvo/katacoda-scenarios/dd-201/step1.md

 You will now be able to see logs being sent to the Datadog app.

-Then run the command `./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"`{{execute}}
+Let's generate traffic to the Storedog app using the [GoReplay](https://github.com/buger/goreplay) utility by running the command `./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"`{{execute}}

 In a few minutes you will see metrics in the Datadog app.